SuiteOperations/Business-Operating-System/manuscript/evolution.md

 While specific processes and methods are discussed elsewhere in this manual, a general outline can be found below.
 You must build in regular and scheduled reviews and revisions.
 Some things to build in include:

 1. Review and revise the organizational context.
-  * Who are the stakeholders?
+   1. Who are the stakeholders?
-  * What are their needs and expectations?
+   2. What are their needs and expectations?
-  * How can each contribute to the organization?
+   3. How can each contribute to the organization?
 2. Review and revise the company purpose.
-  * Mission
+   1. Mission
-  * Vision
+   2. Vision
-  * Values
+   3. Values
-  * Culture
+   4. Culture
 3. What are short and long term risks and opportunities?
 4. What are the current strategies, policies, and objectives?
 5. What are the critical processes that support the above?
 Are they achieving or should they be adjusted, changed, removed, added?
 6. Review and revise resource use
-  * How are resources being deployed?
+   1. How are resources being deployed?
-  * Are they getting a return?
+   2. Are they getting a return?
-  * Are they being wasted?
+   3. Are they being wasted?
-  * Consider time, money, equipment, assets, skills, capabilities, capacity, networks, product reach, brand
+   4. Consider time, money, equipment, assets, skills, capabilities, capacity, networks, product reach, brand
 7. Review firm performance (conscience capitalism)
-  * Financial
+   1. Financial
-  * Environmental
+   2. Environmental
-  * Objective achievement
+   3. bjective achievement
-  * Social good
+   4. Social good
 8. Make sure all areas of business have learning and improvement process built in.

 In short, what is working, what is not, and why?

+### Evolution as a process